 MERKEL CELL CARCINOMA

 Merkel cell carcinoma (MCC) is an uncommon type of non-melanoma skin cancer.
-It develops in Merkel cells that are located deep in the outer or top layer of the skin and in hair follicles.
+It develops in Merkel cells found in the upper layers of the skin and in hair follicles.
+MCC tends to grow quickly and usually appears on areas of the skin that have had significant sun exposure.

 What is merkel cell carcinoma?

-The diagnostic tests for Merkel cell carcinoma generally include a skin exam, physical exam, and biopsy of the lump.
-Once the diagnosis is made, other tests like an MRI or CT scan may be performed to see if the cancer has spread to other body parts.
+Diagnosis usually involves a skin exam, physical exam, and a biopsy of the lesion.
+If Merkel cell carcinoma is confirmed, additional tests like an MRI or CT scan may be used to check whether it has spread.

 Who is most at risk?